lupyuen/lupyuen.github.io/src/spi2.md

     Yep our NuttX App is working OK with SX1262!

-    (BL602 has an SPI Quirk: We must use SPI Mode 1 instead of Mode 0 or the register value will be garbled)

 ![SPI Test App #2 reads the SX1262 Register correctly](https://lupyuen.github.io/images/spi2-sx.png)

+(BL602 has a quirk: We must use SPI Mode 1 instead of Mode 0 or the register value will be garbled)

+Let's run SPI Test App #2 on a new gagdet with onboard SX1262: PineDio Stack BL604.

 ![PineDio Stack BL604](https://lupyuen.github.io/images/spi2-pinedio2a.jpg)